LionelDraghi/bbt/README.md

 Alternative tools exists, some are mentioned in [my quick overview of some comparable tools](docs/comparables.md), but as far as i know, **bbt is the only one to provide such a direct "run the doc" approach**.

-### Tests are easy to write... and read
+### Tests are easy to read and easy to write

 bbt uses a limited english subset, with a vocabulary dedicated to test with keywords like *run*, *output*, *contains*, etc.

-But this limited english subset do not come at the cost of readability or expressiveness :
+But this limited english subset does not come at the cost of readability or expressiveness:
-- you can write real, readable English sentences, so that it's impossible to guess that the text is contrained by rules ;
+- you can write real, readable English sentences, so that it's almost impossible to guess that the text is also the real script;
 - and as bbt is reading only specifics line in the specification, the rest of the file is yours : you can give as much context as you want, using all Markdown (and Markdown extensions) possibilities, including graphics (Give a try to [Mermaid](https://mermaid.js.org/intro/)).

 Although simple, you don't have to learn this subset by heart, you may ask for a template by running `bbt -ct` (or --create_template), and ask for the complete grammar with `bbt -lg` (or --list_grammar).